RafaGago/base_library/readme.md

 "as needed" basis.
 The idea is that everything should be very simple and statically linkable.

-As of now everything is just programmed for Linux and should be compilable on Windows.

 Now the library is divided in some very tiny sublibraries to avoid bloating.

 1. (base) Base library